thatmlopsguy/thatmlopsguy.github.io/content/mentoring.md

 # 💪🏻 Mentoring

 You're seeking mentoring.
 Do you need personalised one-on-one guidance as an early or mid-career professional?

 Over the years, I have had the privilege of guiding many aspiring software engineers, helping them achieve their career goals, improve their skills, and navigate the challenges of their roles.

+## What can you expect from this program?

 My mentorship methodology is meticulously designed to cover a broad spectrum of developmental facets, ensuring a holistic approach to your growth and success.